-Seeing the results in a table like this gives an almost immediate idea of how $\blacksquare 12.1$ each algorithm works.
+Seeing the results in a table like this gives an almost immediate idea of how $\boxplus 12.1$ each algorithm works.
 This is not meant to be transparent and perhaps only after knowing the ins and outs of the algorithms can one recognise how each result was found.

 The clinamen results show words that contain one or two spelling errors of the original query term.
-It is perhaps counter-intuitive to have words such as 'altar', 'leaf' and 'cellar' be classed as spelling errors of the word 'clear' but they clearly
+It is perhaps counter-intuitive to have words such as 'altar', 'leaf' and 'cellar' be classed as spelling errors of the word 'clear' but they clearly could be.
+Remember that a spelling error can be classed in one of four ways:

-1Remember that the OULIPO was founded as a subcommittee of the "Collège de 'Pataphysique" in the 60's.
+$^1 Remember that the OULIPO was founded as a subcommittee of the "Collège de Pataphysique" in the 60's.$

-Query Clinamen Syzygy Antinomy clear altar, leaf, pleas, cellar vanish, allow, bare, pronounce opaque solid sound, valid, solar, slide block, form, matter, crystal, powder liquid, hollow books boot, bones, hooks, rocks, banks dialogue, authority, record, fact troll grill, role, tell wheel, roll, mouth, speak - live love, lies, river, wave, size, bite breathe, people, domi- cile, taste, see, be recorded, dead could be.
-Remember that a spelling error can be classed in one of four ways: (1) deletion, (2) insertion, (3) substitution and (4) transposition.
+Query Clinamen Syzygy Antinomy clear altar, leaf, pleas, cellar vanish, allow, bare, pronounce opaque solid sound, valid, solar, slide block, form, matter, crystal, powder liquid, hollow books boot, bones, hooks, rocks, banks dialogue, authority, record, fact troll grill, role, tell wheel, roll, mouth, speak live love, lies, river, wave, size, bite breathe, people, domi- cile, taste, see, be recorded, dead

+(1) deletion, (2) insertion, (3) substitution and (4) transposition.
 So, going from 'clear' to 'altar' is an instance of two times case 3 ('c' is replace by 'a' and 'e' is replaced by 't') and going from 'clear' to 'leaf' is an example of case 1 ('c' is deleted) and case 3 ('r' is replaced by 'f).